apache/incubator-kie-kogito-operator/README.md

   *Default is false.*
 - `load_factor` sets the tests load factor.
 Useful for the tests to take into account that the cluster can be overloaded, for example for the calculation of timeouts.
   *Default is 1.*
-- `local` to be set to true if running tests in local using either a local or remote cluster.
-  *Default is false.*
 - `ci` to be set if running tests with CI.
 Give CI name.
 - `cr_deployment_only` to be set if you don't have a CLI built.
 Default will deploy applications via the CLI.
 - `load_default_config` sets to true if you want to directly use the default test config (from test/.default_config)